Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Weighted Program Semantics

 \section{Weighted Program Semantics}

 We begin the technical development by defining a basic programming language and describing its semantics based on various interpretations of choice.
 The syntax for the language is shown below.

 This language is similar to imperative languages such as \cites{GCL} Guarded Command Language (GCL), with familiar constructs such as $\skp$, sequential composition ($C_1 \fatsemi C_2$), branching ($C_1 + C_2$), and atomic actions $a \in\mathsf{Act}$.
-The differences arise from the generalized $\mathsf{assume}$ operation, which weights the current computation branch using an expression $e$ (either a test $b$ or a \emph{weight} $u \in U$, to be described fully in \Cref{sec:algebra}).
+The differences arise from the generalized $\code{assume}$ operation, which weights the current computation branch using an expression $e$ (either a test $b$ or a \emph{weight} $u \in U$, to be described fully in \Cref{sec:algebra}).
+We already saw two examples of weights in \Cref{sec:overview}: probabilities and Booleans.

 Weighting is also used in the iteration command $\iter C{e}{e'}$, which iterates $C$ with weight $e$ and exits with weight $e'$.
 It is a generalization of the Kleene star $C^\star$, and is also more general than the iteration constructs found in previous Outcome Logic work \cite{outcome,zilberstein2024outcome}.
 In \Cref{sec:sugar}, we will show how to encode while loops, Kleene star, and probabilistic loops using $\iter Ce{e'}$.
 Although the latter constructs can be encoded using while loops and auxiliary variables, capturing this behavior \emph{without} state can be advantageous, as it opens up the possibility for equational reasoning over programs with uninterpreted atomic commands \cite{KAT,r_o_zowski2023probabilistic}.